 IP in the boardroom: Rethinking the strategic value of IP assets

 When IP is considered solely from the perspective of acquisition cost, businesses and management teams risk underestimating the real financial and strategic value of their IP assets.
-As we outlined in our recent article ‘Know your worth: Measuring brand value’, IP valuation exercises can help IP heads to capture the financial value of their trademark portfolios and the role their intangible assets play in business success.
+As we outlined in a previous article ‘Know your worth: Measuring brand value’, IP valuation exercises can help IP heads to capture the financial value of their trademark portfolios and the role their intangible assets play in business success.
 To fully exploit the potential of IP within a business, company leaders of today – and tomorrow – should also consider the following IP influencers as part of boardroom discussions.

 Breaking the mould